certtools/intelmq/docs/user/ecosystem.rst

 stats-portal
 ------------

-A Grafana-based statistics portal for the EventDB.
+A Grafana-based statistics portal for the :doc:`eventdb`.
 Integrated in do-portal.

 → `Repository: stats-portal <https://github.com/certtools/stats-portal>`_